Reflect. Then Act.

 "I just donated my one day's pay to Indigenous-led organizations @onedayspay.
 I invite @friend'sname and @friend'sname to take this step with me and give by September 30th."

 Who We Are

-The One Days Pay campaign relied on people who stepped forward and volunteered: from creating the branding to providing space, equipment, and labour for production.
+The One Days Pay campaign relies on people who step forward and volunteer: from creating the branding to providing space, equipment, and labour for production.